 The Company periodically evaluates the collectability of its loans receivable, including accrued interest, by analyzing the underlying property-level economics and trends, collateral value and quality and other relevant factors in determining the adequacy of its allowance for loan losses.
 A loan is determined to be impaired when, in management's judgment based on current information and events, it is probable that the Company will be unable to collect all amounts due according to the contractual terms of the loan agreement.
 Specific allowances for loan losses are provided for impaired loans on an individual loan basis in the amount by which the carrying value exceeds the estimated fair value of the underlying collateral less disposition costs.
-As of June 30, 2018, the Company had no allowance for loan losses recorded in its consolidated financial statements.
-The Company had no loans receivable, and therefore had no allowance for loan losses, as of December 31, 2017.
+As of September 30, 2018, the Company had no allowance for loan losses, as of December 31, 2017.